Case-IEEE/lab-2-3-concept-lab-tas/Lab2-Guide/README.md

 * Set click threshold ```CLICK_THIS``` to 20
 * Test clicks and observe ```INT1``` pin on oscilloscope **(take a screenshot and explain what is happening)**
 * Change threshold until consistent click detection

+**Extra Credit:** Turn on three LEDs based on the readings from the accelerometer.

 **Lab Report:**

 * Take a picture of the oscilloscope with detection and explain what is happening.
 * Copy your console for the report.
 * Upload all code for the report as well.
+* Upload a picture of the three LEDs turning on for extra credit as well.
+* There is a guide for Markdown format.
+If you have time and can figure it out (it is a scripting language used by GitHub) try writing the lab report in it.

 **Note:**
 ![Latency pic](sensors_click.png)